ben1605/Soccer-match-outcome-prediction/Hello! (2).md

 ![enter image description here](https://lh3.googleusercontent.com/-PYNTEALFDwg/WiR2hWI-NyI/AAAAAAAABh4/1VKRPNh44poH7xYNCKKzsUvEXZyhribKACLcBGAs/s800/scatter.png "scatter.png")

 In this graph, the x column represents the overall score of the home team and the y column represents the overall score of the away team.
 As we expected, the winning points are more towards the bottom right of the graph, the losing points are more towards the top left, and the drawing points are in the middle.
 The two lines represent the solutions to our problem.
-The bottom right line solves the first column of phi y and the top left line solves the second column of phi y.
+The bottom right line solves the first column of psi y and the top left line solves the second column of psi y.

 We applied the following 3 different algorithms to solve for the two straight lines.(On a higher dimension with all other features involve) Since our data is sorted by date, we make the first 80% data our training set and the last 20% our prediction set.

+One problem with encoding is that if our final prediction turn out to be [1,1], it does not have a meaningful representation.
+We decided to assign them to draw because those nonsense region is still in the middle of the graph.

 #### 3.2.1 Perceptron Algorithm

+Since the problems are clearly not linear separable and there are so many outliers in out data.
+Perceptron Algorithm turned out not to be a good approach.
+We were only able to get a 47.41% accuracy for our prediction of the first column of psi y and 63.30% accuracy for our prediction of the second column.
+When we combine the two column,the accuracy dropped down to 38.40%.
+It is still better than 33.3%, which is the probability if we guess randomly, but not by a lot.

 #### 3.2.2 Hinge Loss

 Because our data points are not linearly separable, we need to find other ways to solve linear classification problem.
 The idealist loss function for this problem is 0-1 miss-classification loss function but it is very hard to solve, so we use hinge loss to simulate 0-1 miss-classification loss function.
 For regularizer, we use shrinkage $||w||^2$.
 So our objective funtion is as: